TheOsceola - FSU men's basketball surges past Georgia Tech to get back above .500 in ACC

 Cleveland is now averaging 16.2 points and 10.4 rebounds per game in ACC play.

 The Yellow Jackets closed the game on a 10-0 run, making the final score appear closer than the game was.
-FSU led by as many as 22 points in the second half.
+FSU led by as many as 22 points in the second half thanks in large part to opening the second half with a 16-4 run.

+"We just couldn't stop the flooding, in a sense," GT head coach Josh Pastner said. "(Our lead) was dripping, dripping, dripping in the first half for awhile there.
+Then in the second half, it became flooding out of the faucet."

 GT leading scorer Miles Kelly had 16 points in the first 7.5 minutes of Saturday's game, aiding the Jacket's hot start.
 He had no points the rest of the game, missing his final eight shots after he made all of his first six from the floor.